Wojtek242/route0/PLATFORM.md

 sudo apt install mininet
 ```

-It is also useful to some other components for use with Mininet such as
+It is also useful to install some other components for use with Mininet such as
 wireshark.
 You can do that manually or use the Mininet script provided for
 this purpose.
 You will need `git` installed for this.
 If you already have
 `git` installed you can skip the first line